- the hock of an animal, especially of a horse.

 It has a gambrel roof, and is on the left when the train is going westward.Whittier-land

-I turned about, and, addressing gambrel earnestly, entreated him to "hang on to the wheel."The Shadow-Line
+I turned about, and, addressing Gambrel earnestly, entreated him to "hang on to the wheel."The Shadow-Line

 The opposite end is very different, and has a hipped or gambrel gable.Homes of American Statesmen

-The gambrel or Octagonal Roof, and consists of two eight and two nine inch boards thirty-four inches long.The Boy Craftsman
+The Gambrel or Octagonal Roof, and consists of two eight and two nine inch boards thirty-four inches long.The Boy Craftsman

 "hipped roof," 1851, short for gambrel roof, so called for its shape, from gambrel "horse's hind leg" (c.1600), earlier "wooden bar to hang carcasses" (1540s), perhaps from Old North French gamberel, from gambe "leg," from Late Latin gamba (see gambol).